IvanLepi/twitchclips/README.md

 * What you will need is:
     * Your own Twitch CLIENT_ID
     * Your own Twitch CLIENT_SECRET

-Sample docker-compose.yml can look like this if using my published Docker images:
+Example of docker-compose.yml if using my published Docker images:

 ```yml
 version: "3.7"